kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Categorical Features

-Categories encode groups.
+Categories encode groups
-Models require numeric form.
+Models require numeric form
 Encoding choices matter

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.